filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/fvm-storage-deals/index.md

 - Will pay out the deal bounty to the bounty hunter once a deal is made and the deal ID is returned and validated.
 - Will check with the Filecoin built-in storage market actor to confirm whether the supplied deal ID is activated and stores the claimed data.

 As with the [client contract method](#using-a-client-contract), data has to be prepared in order to add the data CID to the contract.
-For more information, see the tutorial describing this method.

 ## Best practices